clulab/eidos/README.md

 - [vectors.txt](https://drive.google.com/open?id=1tffQuLB5XtKcq9wlo0n-tsnPJYQF18oS) and
 - [glove.840B.300d.txt.tgz](https://drive.google.com/open?id=1k4Bc3iNWId8ac_fmkr9yFKhQEycdwOVk).

-Only one of the files can be used at a time.
+Only one of the files can be configured at a time.
 The former is smaller and quicker and the latter more accurate.
 Either should be downloaded, if necessary unzipped and untarred, and then the *.txt file should be placed in the directory `src/main/resources/org/clulab/wm/eidos/english/w2v`.
 Next check the configuration value for `wordToVecPath`.
 It is already set up for `vectors.txt`,